Internet Sex Crimes Attorneys in Fairfax, Virginia

-Experienced criminal defense lawyers at the Sprano Law Firm have been successfully defending people accused of online solicitation and internet sex crimes in Fairfax and Northern Virginia for over 20 years.
+Experienced criminal defense lawyers at The Sprano Law Firm, LLP have been successfully defending people accused of online solicitation and internet sex crimes in Fairfax and Northern Virginia for over 20 years.

 Internet sex crimes charged in Virginia usually entail an allegation of some sort of online solicitation of a minor to engage in sexual activity, in violation of Virginia Code § 18.2-374.3 (Use of electronic communications systems to facilitate certain offenses against children).
-This is an extremely broad code section which covers a wide range of conduct such as solicitation or proposing actual sexual contact, prostitution, or indecent exposure.
-While commonly referred to as “internet solicitation”, “online solicitation ” or “computer solicitation,” the statute actually prohibits the use of any electronic device for such purposes, including the use of cell phones to send text messages, so-called “sexting” crimes, or the use of any social media and messaging services such as WhatsApp, Snap Chat, KiK, or FB Messenger.
+This is an extremely broad code section that covers a wide range of conduct such as solicitation or proposing actual sexual contact, prostitution, or indecent exposure.
+While commonly referred to as “internet solicitation”, “online solicitation ” or “computer solicitation,” the statute actually prohibits the use of any electronic device for such purposes, including the use of cell phones to send text messages, so-called “sexting” crimes, or the use of any social media and messaging services such as WhatsApp, Snapchat, KIK, or Facebook Messenger.

 When the recipient of the alleged online solicitation is actually underage, the defendant will often be charged with committing Indecent Liberties with a Minor, in violation of Virginia Code § 18.2-370, in addition to the computer sex crime.
 With a real victim, the stakes are usually higher, and the consequences of a conviction more severe, but the same possible avenues for a successful defense to the charge remain.
 If the child lied about his or her age, and the defendant did not have a good reason to believe otherwise, a good criminal defense attorney may be able to successfully defend the charge.